 This will bring you to a screen that resembles the normal reporting screen.
 Setting up an alarm is actually very similar to how you pull a report, but there are a few unique things to think about:

-2. The dates works differently, so usually it is more about selecting a dynamic time-period in the date-range; like "Per Day" - then the report will trigger on events that take a full day into consideration (or several, if you work with trend metrics).
+- The dates work differently, so usually it is more about selecting a dynamic time period in the date-range; like "Per Day" - then the report will trigger on events that take a full day into consideration (or several, if you work with trend metrics).
 Please notice that HB Analytics works with real-time data, so we do suggest you use smaller time-periods; to really catch a potential error fast.

-6. You can now SAVE your alarms, and/or select if your alarm should be Private or viewable for others in your organization.
+- You can now SAVE your alarms, and/or select if your alarm should be Private or viewable for others in your organisation.
 Press SAVE when you feel happy with your alarms (you can go back and edit later if you want to).

-7. Once saved, the new Alarm will show up in the list, with any potential triggers triggered (Errors).
+- Once saved, the new Alarm will show up in the list, with any potential triggers triggered (Errors).
 These errors can be acknowledged, for the current period if needed (as you are aware of them).
-The Alarm is now set and will trigger the next "period", if there is a new Error.
+The Alarm is now set and will trigger the next "period" if there is a new Error.

 In the top-panel Alarms (collapsed by default) you'll see the Alarms created while the lower (main) part is the individual failures (and/or recoveries) of the alarms.
 That's what called checks.
-So one alarm can cause multiple check to fail, for example if there are 2 Bidders with too low %-revenue levels.
+So one alarm can cause multiple checks to fail, for example, if there are 2 Bidders with too low %-revenue levels.

 The Filter failures switch is useful in order to only see the failed (red) lines in the report.